KrystianD/screentool/README.md

 ## Saving screenshot

-screentool will save each captured screenshot in `$HOME/screenshots` directory if such directory is present in the filesystem.
+In addition to saving the screenshot to the clipboard, screentool will also save each captured screenshot in `$HOME/screenshots` directory if such directory is present in the filesystem.

 ### Known limitations